Diocese of Central Newfoundland

 Do I have to share a room?

-Yes, person attending a Cursillo weekend will share rooms with others of their own gender.
-The washroom facilities are shared also.
+Yes, persons attending a Cursillo weekend will share rooms with others of their own gender.

 What should I bring?

 Bring comfortable, casual clothes, personal toiletries and medications, a Bible or other personal reading.
 Notepaper will be provided, as well as a small supply of emergency items if you forget something (e.g. toothpaste).
-Dress in layers as some parts of the center are quite warm and others are chilly.
 Please leave cameras, computers and cell phones at home.
 Really, you won't need them!

 What if I have to cancel at the last minute?